jerodgoode/vLLM-Mistral7b-Demo/README.md

 "dtype auto" made vLLM choose bfloat16, since the GPU supports it.
 But GPTQ quantized models are not compatible with bfloat16.
 - Deeper Explaination: GPTQ is a quantization method that pre-compresses weights (e.g., 4-bit or 8-bit).
 These quantized weights aren’t compatible with bfloat16 (bf16).
 Instead, GPTQ models are meant to be loaded in float16 (fp16) or int4/int8, depending on how they were built.

-### Error 2: SafeTensor error "header too large"
+### 3.2 - Error 2: SafeTensor error "header too large"

 <pre>
   safetensors_rust.SafetensorError: Error while deserializing header: header too large
 </pre>
 - Explaination:
 - This error was caused because safetensors tried to read the file’s header (the metadata about tensors in the file), but it was corrupted or incomplete.
-- “Header too large” usually happens when the model weights didn’t download correctly — often because of Git LFS (Large File Storage... more on that below).
+- “Header too large” usually happens when the model weights didn’t download correctly — often because of Git LFS (Large File Storage...
+Explained below).

 The issue can be resolved by removing Mistral-7B and reinstalling it.
 The -rf flags tell rm to delete the directory and all of its contents recursively, and to do so forcefully without prompts.
 This ensures that no leftover or potentially corrupted files remain.
 <pre>